×

 Genetic and Environmental Factors

-In the meantime, experts do know that a combination of genetic, environmental, and lifestyle factors contribute to the risk of developing Parkinson’s disease.
+In the meantime, experts do know that a combination of genetic, environmental and lifestyle factors contribute to the risk of developing Parkinson’s disease.

 About 10% to 15% of cases can be linked directly to hereditary factors.
 Furthermore, research has shown that small variations in one or more of about 20 genes might increase the risk of Parkinson’s.
 But not all people who have these gene variations develop the disease and that is where environmental and lifestyle factors come in.

 Exposure to certain pesticides and herbicides is one such risk factor.
-These chemicals have been found in the brains some Parkinson’s sufferers and the incidence of the condition is higher in agricultural workers than among the general population.
+These chemicals have been found in the brains of some Parkinson’s sufferers and the incidence of the condition is higher in agricultural workers than among the general population.
 Previous brain trauma is another risk factor.

 Aging

 Aging, with the known deterioration in normal cellular function throughout the body, is the most significant risk factor for developing Parkinson’s.
 As with most other chronic conditions, healthy lifestyle choices appear to also have a protective role in Parkinson’s disease.
-Healthy habits reduce the inflammation that contributes to cell damage and also helps to maintain optimal functioning of the whole body.
+Healthy habits reduce the inflammation that contributes to cell damage and also help to maintain the optimal functioning of the whole body.

 Parkinson's Progression